-In the financial world there are a large number of signals market participants put to use to grade stocks.
-A pair of the most innovative signals are hedge fund and insider trading moves.
-Our researchers have shown that, historically, those who follow the top picks of the top fund managers can outclass the market by a very impressive amount (see the details here).
+In the 21st century investor’s toolkit there are a large number of methods market participants put to use to analyze stocks.
+A couple of the best methods are hedge fund and insider trading activity.
+We have shown that, historically, those who follow the top picks of the best investment managers can outpace the S&P 500 by a solid amount (see the details here).